ametyx/rune/README.md

   test [profile] [-t:<test>] [-f:<file>]
                                    Run tests for the project.
 If no profile is specified, uses the default in rune.json.
                                    -t:<test>    Run a specific test by name.
-                                   -f:<file>    Run tests from a specific file or package.
+                                   -f:<file>    Run tests from a specific file.
+                                   -p<package>  Run tests from a specific package
                                    Example: rune test debug -t:math_addition -f:math.odin

   run [profile | script]           Compile and run the executable for a given profile or script.